ethereum/trin/book/src/introduction/portal_network.md

 [EIP-4444: Bound Historical Data in Execution Clients](https://eips.ethereum.org/EIPS/eip-4444) is an upgrade that seeks to limit the costs of participating in the network.
-It does this by allowing by clearing data older than 1 year.
+It does this by allowing the clearing of data older than 1 year.

 ## How the Portal network works